aliasgar55/cpp-basics/notes.md

     Entity(): m_name("default") { }
     Entity(std::string Name): m_name(Name) { }
 ```
-2. In the above example m_Name will be initialized to Default, any values supplied by user
+2. In the above example m_Name will be initialized to Default, or any values supplied by user
 3. The benefit of the member initializer list is not just limited to, better syntax and clean constructor,
    but also have performace advantage if a member variable is not listed in the initializer list, then its
    initialized 2 times, once were its declared, and once in the constructor, if